nathan-contino/nathan-contino.github.io/_posts/techblog/2025-01-09-the-day-google-killed-the-pixel-4a.md

 <!-- readmore -->

-**TL;DR**: In 2025, Google pushed an update for an unsupported phone that broke battery percentage reporting, limits charging speed, adds obnoxious warnings to the UI, and permanently limited the maximum charge capacity of the battery.
-Even in the developer options, you can't permanently put off this update; you will eventually start getting notifications to download and install it, and you will eventually accidentally grant it permission to install when you're sleepy or drunk.
-Installing a new battery may or may not fix the issues caused by this update.
-Google may or may not pay for a new battery installation; it's unclear what kind of costs you might end up on the hook for depending on the phone repair shop you go to.
-Google might give you $50 through a third party program that likely gets more than $50 of valuable personal data out of you, and will likely take $50 of time and effort to redeem.
-The only way to fix this issue is custom ROMs, which Google has been gradually squeezing out of the ecosystem entirely thanks to services like the [Play Integrity API](https://developer.android.com/google/play/integrity/overview), which prevents essential apps like banking apps from working at all on custom ROMs.
-And remember: most users lack the technical ability to install custom ROMs!
+**TL;DR**: In 2025, Google pushed an update for an unsupported phone that broke battery percentage reporting, limits charging speed to 1A (!!!), adds obnoxious warnings to the UI, and permanently limited the maximum charge capacity of the battery.
+Many users are reporting serious battery drain and capacity issues after the update, to the point where their phones are unusable.

+* Even using developer options, you can't permanently stave off this update; you will eventually start getting notifications to download and install it, and you will eventually accidentally grant it permission to install when you're sleepy or not 100%.
+* Installing a new battery may or may not fix the issues caused by this update; nobody has successfully eliminated all of the warnings and issues yet, even people with relatively recently replaced batteries.
+* Google may or may not pay for a new battery installation; it's unclear what kind of costs you might end up on the hook for depending on the phone repair shop you go to.
+* Google might give you $50 through a third party program that likely gets more than $50 of valuable personal data (including your social security number) out of you, and will likely take $50 of time and effort to redeem.
+* The only way to fix this issue is custom ROMs, which Google has been gradually squeezing out of the ecosystem entirely thanks to services like the [Play Integrity API](https://developer.android.com/google/play/integrity/overview), which prevents essential apps like banking apps from working at all on custom ROMs.

+And remember: _most users lack the technical ability to install custom ROMs!_

 It all started with an email on 6 January 2025: